sam596/WCA-Stats/namelength/longestnames.md

 ## Name Length

-*Last updated using WCA Developer Export from Fri Apr 17 at 1813UTC*
+*Last updated using WCA Developer Export from Mon Apr 20 at 1913UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*